seberl17/shopping-list/README.md

 This is our fancy shopping list!
+This change initially happened on origin/foobar.